CENG501-Projects/CENG501-Fall2024/Alacali/Readme.md

 Generate fake images and calculate loss (gen_loss) based on discriminator output.
 Update the generator to maximize the discriminator’s error on fake images.

 #### Hypothesis
 Loss Trends:
-Discriminator loss is expected to start high, then decreases as it improves.
+Discriminator loss is expected to start high relatively, then decreases as it improves.
 Generator loss decreases as generated images become realistic.

-Hyperparameters: Learning rate = 0.0002, batch size = 256, Adam optimizer with betas = (0.5, 0.999).
+In the ideal case, both losses should converge to 50%.

 ### Second Experiment with IID FL-GAN